bensu/basic-om-tut/Basic-Tutorial.md

 Since `contacts-view` "owns" the text field we should consider making its value a part of `contacts-view`'s local state.
-Let's change `contacts-view` to the following, evaluate it and re-evaluate the `om/root` expression:
+Let's change `contacts-view` to the following and save it:

 ```clj
 (defn contacts-view [app owner]